Hui0427/SAP_Final_What/README.md

 python analyze_fusion.py
 ```

-What it does:
+What this script does:

-* Takes the full training set, randomly splits off 20% as a validation subset (with shuffling and fixed seed).
+* Creates a validation split from the full training set (with shuffling and a fixed random seed).
 * Runs inference for:

   * Skeleton-only model
   * RGB-only model
-  * Fused model with the same weights (0.8 / 0.2)
+  * **Fusion model using the same fusion weight α selected in the late-fusion pipeline**
+    (or re-estimated on the validation subset)
-* Computes accuracy for each stream and for the fusion.
+* Computes the validation accuracy for each stream.
-* Produces a **confusion matrix** heatmap `fusion_analysis.png`:
+* Generates a **confusion matrix** heatmap `fusion_analysis.png`:

   * X/Y axes: action classes.
-  * Concentration along the diagonal reflects good performance.
+  * Strong diagonal patterns indicate good class separation.
-  * Off-diagonal patterns can reveal where the model confuses similar actions.
+  * Off-diagonal clusters help identify confusing action pairs.

-In our experiments, the fusion model consistently achieves **over 90% validation accuracy**, exceeding both individual streams and the baseline referenced in the original paper.
+In our experiments, the fusion model consistently achieves **over 90% validation accuracy**, outperforming either single-stream model.

 ---